damkenny/Library_Project-SCA_Cohort_4-/README.md

      <script src="Script.js"></script>

- Also worked extensively on styling this project library website by making add stlye and color using my .css file.
+ Also worked extensively on styling this project library website by adding stlye and color using my .css file.